 Keep in mind, locking your computer doesn’t add much protection when it comes to your cybersecurity—threats can still get in unless you have other measures in place.

-KB Technologies Managed IT wants to be your go-to source for any assistance with implementing cybersecurity solutions.
+KB Technologies wants to be your go-to source for any assistance with implementing cybersecurity solutions.
 All you need to do is give us a call at (954) 834-2800.
 We can go over ways for your company to augment its security and keep itself safe.

 If you found this tip helpful, we also encourage you to subscribe to our blog.
 You can then get notified when we post a new article!
 We’re always covering tips and tricks like this, so be sure to let us know what you want to see in the comments below.